 Author: Mary E. Pearson

-Books: The Fox Inheritance, The Adoration of Jenna Fox, The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, David v.
+Books: The Remnant Chronicles (The Kiss of Deception, The Heart of Betrayal, The Beauty of Darkness, and the e-novella Morrighan), The Jenna Fox Chronicles (The Adoration of Jenna Fox, The Fox Inheritance, Fox Forever), The Miles Between, A Room on Lorelei Street, Scribbler of Dreams, David v.
 God

 Place of Birth: Southern California

-Family: Married to the man of my dreams, two lovely daughters, and two awesome sons-in-law
+Family: Married to the man of my dreams, two lovely daughters, and two awesome sons-in-law, and three grand babies!

 Hobbies: Reading, of course!
 I also love to work in the garden.
 It's a great place to think about stories I'm working on.
 I am one of the few people I know who likes to weed.
 I also enjoy long walks, snow skiing, cooking, and family get-togethers, and my husband and I enjoy traveling to new places whenever we get the chance.

 Favorite Books: Too many to name them all, but one of my all time favorites is The Good Earth by Pearl S. Buck.

 I'm the dizzy roly-poly in the middle, sandwiched between my big brother and sister.
 The advantages of being the youngest and the "spare?"
 Your parents are already worn down and you get away with a lot more.

 Here I am at the grand age of three, trying out my first serious "author pose."

 "Yeah, Santa, that's a good one!
 And have I got a couple of stories for you . . ."